 Lion Pose (Simhasana)

-Hold this position on the exhale for as long as possible (6 seconds) keeping the body tense the whole time.
+Hold this position on the exhale for as long as possible (6 seconds), keeping the body tense the whole time.
 Relax and return to the upright thunderbolt position; breathe normally.
 Repeat.
-This exercise tones the muscles of the throat and face, bringing fresh blood and new vigor to those areas.
+This exercise tones the throat and face muscles, bringing fresh blood and new vigor to those areas.
 In addition, the psychological effect of this pose cannot be underestimated.
 It is playful, bringing lightness to the mind when overburdened.
-It is tense, which leads to better relaxation upon release.
-It is loud and therefore self-expressive, discouraging shyness.
+Lion Pose is tense, which leads to better relaxation upon release.
+Lastly, it is loud and, therefore, self-expressive, discouraging shyness.